in28minutes/in28minutes.com/_posts/2019-02-02-the-in28minutes-way.md

 Yesterday it was REST, Spring, Spring MVC.
 Today it is Spring Boot, Microservices and Full Stack Development.
 Tomorrow it will be AI, Machine Learning and Big Data.

-Irrespective of the direction technology is heading, we think there are two characteristics that seperate the frontrunners from others
+Irrespective of the direction technology is heading, two characteristics seperate frontrunners
-- You are an expert at what you do.
+- You are an expert at what you do
-- You are a continuous learner.
+- You are a continuous learner

 > You know what is happening.
 You keep learning every day.
 You know how to adapt when things go in a direction different from your expectations.

 We believe that while you should work hard at your job and achieve great success with it, you should always have an eye towards
-- Getting better at what you do.
+- Getting better at what you do
-- Expanding your horizons.
+- Expanding your horizons

 Infact, this belief in continuous learning is what made me choose the name - in28Minutes.

-> I'm a great believer that if you spend 30 minutes every day taking a small step towards your dream, you will reach the top 5% of whichever career path you choose.
-And that where in28Minutes comes from.
+> I'm a great believer that if you spend 30 minutes every day taking a small step towards your dream, you will reach the top 5% of any path you choose.
+And that where the name in28Minutes comes from.
+Atleast 28 minutes of learning every day!

 At in28Minutes we believe in Continous Learning.

-We are learning with you and identifying things you would want to learn.
+> We are learning with you and identifying things that you would want to learn.

 We started with Spring and Spring MVC.
-We have expanded to Spring Boot and Spring Cloud.
-We now have the best courses on building web applications, SOAP and RESTful web services, APIs and Microservices.
+We have expanded into Spring Boot and Spring Cloud and now have the best courses on building web applications, SOAP and RESTful web services, APIs and Microservices.

 We also teach the finer aspects of programming - unit testing, mocking and modern development practices - TDD, 4 Principles of Simple Design and Refactoring.

-Today, we have courses to help a Java beginner to become an expert on APIs, Web Services and Microservices with Spring, Spring Boot and Spring Cloud.
-Almost all these courses are
-- Best sellers on Udemy
-- Have Great Reviews

 ![](/images/in28Minutes-Java-Course-Roadmap.png)